 Address: 517 N Main St, Bloomington, IL 61701

-Especially if you decide to stay at the gorgeous Vrooman Mansion B&B which was built in 1869.
-Nearby the mansion is the highly-rated Lucca Grill, an Italian-American dining and pizza joint operating since 1936, with an old-school vibe, antique bar, and tin ceiling.
+Especially if you decide to stay at the gorgeous Vrooman Mansion B&B built in 1869, nearby the mansion is the highly-rated Lucca Grill, an Italian-American dining and pizza joint operating since 1936, with an old-school vibe, antique bar, and tin ceiling.

-See Related: Best Things to Do in Illinois & Places to Visit
+See Related: Things to Do in Illinois & Places to Visit

 3. Visit the David Davis Mansion State Historic Site